react-mdc/react-material-components-web/README.md

 Documentation
 -------------

-You can find a document with live examples at https://hardtack.github.io/react-material-components-web/
+You can find a document with live demo from https://hardtack.github.io/react-material-components-web/

 Features
 --------